[On the game show, "Wheel of Fish", Phyllis Weaver has just spun the wheel and landed on a red snapper]

 [takes a look at what's for dinner]

-George Newman: Mashed potatoes!
+George Newman: Mashed potatoes?
 My favorite!
+Teri, you shouldn't have!

-Bob: What's Teri gonna say when she learns you got fired from another job again?
+Bob Steckler: What's Teri gonna say when she learns you got fired from another job again?
 Aren't you supposed to meet her at her parents house for dinner tonight?

 George Newman: Teri?
+Oh no!
 What time is it?

 [an arm belonging to a beginner student at Kuni's Karate School suddenly next door suddenly bursts through the wall as George looks at the wristwatch on the man's arm]